zesch/linguistic-features-in-text/docs/README.md

 LiFT is a library for extracting linguistic features from textual data.

+LiFT is currently maintained by:
+* [ICALL Research Group](http://icall-research.de), University of Tübingen
+* [Procoli](https://www.fernuni-hagen.de/computerlinguistik/), FernUniversität in Hagen
+* Digitale Geisteswissenschaft, Universität Hildesheim

-We rely on a UIMA repesentation model based on the [DKPro Core](https://dkpro.github.io/dkpro-core/) type system and preprocessing components.
+We rely on a UIMA CAS repesentation model based on the [DKPro Core](https://dkpro.github.io/dkpro-core/) type system and preprocessing components.
 This makes LiFT multi-lingual, supporting all the [languages](https://dkpro.github.io/dkpro-core/releases/2.2.0/docs/model-reference.html) included in DKPro Core.
 However, not all structures might be supported in each language.